albertopessia/kpax2/README.md

 # K-Pax2 - Bayesian Cluster Analysis of Categorical Data

+### Note: development of this package is now discontinued.

+K-Pax2 has been superseded by [Kpax3.jl](https://github.com/alberto-p/Kpax3.jl), a package for the Julia programming language.
+Kpax3.jl provides the same functionalities of K-Pax2 but in a faster and better way.
+It also add a MCMC algorithm for a proper Bayesian analysis.
+Check it out!

 ## About

 K-Pax2 is a R package, written with the purpose of clustering (big) datasets